FebV/PersonalBlog/mockData/skillBehind.md

 ## Frontend Skills Stack
 #### React
-The hotest frontend framework in current time is React.js of course, its one-way data binding and Component-based concept is very attractive.
+The hotest frontend framework at current time is React.js of course, its one-way data binding and Component-based concept is very attractive.
 But the main reason for me to pick it is the ES6 grammar.
 Who can say no to the next(maybe the current) standard ?
 I also have learnt a little bit Angular 2, and have interests on it.
 But it's not as popular as I expect, maybe I can't find a set of components that I need.
 So I decide to choose React.js, the React Native is also attractive after I had spent a whole afternoon on it.
 #### Material-ui
 Yeah, a decent react components set could save a lot of boring codes & time, the most popular components set seems to be *Material-ui*, and Material Design looks good, pick it.
 #### Babel